Skip to Content

 Highway 1 from Mount Piran

 • Downloaded maps – Outside of towns and cities, British Columbia has very limited cell phone coverage.
-For this reason, it is imperative to download maps ahead of them so you can use them offline
+For this reason, it is imperative to download maps ahead of them so you can use them offline (we use Google Maps)

 • A paper map – Due to the above situation, I really would recommend bringing at least one paper map (even a free one from a Visitor Centre would do) so you can navigate without the use of technology

 • Extra supplies – Always have some food and water in the vehicle, as well as a blanket and any additional medical supplies you may need.
-As mentioned above, roads can close for hours at a time
+As mentioned above, roads can sometimes close for hours at a time

 • Extra gas – Some gas stations in rural areas have limited operating hours.
 I’d suggest keeping your gas tank fairly full